Proportional fonts in Emacs

 The following packages and functions would benefit from special support for proportional fonts.
 This is not an exhaustive list (yet), just a few things that I personally use or that I was made aware of.

-code blocks can be configured to be fontified “natively”.
-This means that the normal major mode for the code block will be used for fontification. org-mode does this by creating a temporary buffer with the contents of the block, and set the appropriate major mode.
+- Org-mode code blocks can be configured to be fontified “natively”.
+This means that the normal major mode for the code block will be used for fontification.
+Org-mode does this by creating a temporary buffer with the contents of the block, set the appropriate major mode it it, and copy the propertized text into the block.
 Unfortunately it does so at each keystroke, and the process of computing elastic indentation is too slow for that.
 (Currently it is done somewhat lazily.)
-So, it is currently recommended to use a monospace font in org-mode source blocks.marginalia
+So, it is currently recommended to use a monospace font in org-mode source blocks.

 : if the marginal data is multi field, then the corresponding columns are not aligned.
 (See for exampledescribe-command